China defends joining with India on coal ‘phase down’ instead of ‘phase out’ at COP26 | Headlines

 All participants of COP26, especially developing countries, have demonstrated unprecedented ambition and determination to tackle climate change, Pan Jiahua, director of the Institute for Urban and Environmental Studies, told the Global Times.
 He praised India for its pledge to target net zero greenhouse gas emissions by 2070.

 ''It's almost a mission impossible for India, which relies on coal for 75 per cent of its electricity,'' said Pan, praising India for showing ''valuable determination.''
-In his reply, Zhao said China pays high importance to green transformation and has made “tremendous efforts” to control the coal consumption of coal-fired power plants.
+In his reply, Zhao said China has made tremendous efforts in controlling coal consumption and coal-fired projects and played an important role in building international consensus on relevant issues.

-Since this year, President Xi Jinping has announced a series of measures to strictly control the coal-fired power plants and to put strict control on the growth of coal consumption during the current 14th five-year plan and to gradually reduce that in the 15th five-year plan.
+He said that since the beginning of this year President Xi Jinping has announced a host of policy measures China has adopted, including to strictly control coal-fired power generation projects, to strictly limit the increase in coal consumption over the 14th Five-Year Plan period and phase it down in the 15th Five-Year Plan period, to vigorously support developing countries' green and low-carbon energy development, and to stop building new coal-fired power projects abroad”.

-''We also support green and low carbon development in developing countries and we will not build new coal power plant projects overseas.
-This has won great acclaim from the international community and we also reiterated it in the joint declaration with the US in Glasgow,” Zhao said.
+''The international community has spoken highly of this.
+The recently-released China-US Joint Glasgow Declaration on Enhancing Climate Action in the 2020s reiterated relevant content,” he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)